keboola/storage-backend/packages/php-storage-driver-common/README.md

 TERADATA_ROOT_DATABASE=<nickname>_driver_teradata
 ```

+_Mac: for local Teradata server in VirtualBox set HOST to `host.docker.internal`._

 ## Setup AWS credentials

 You access key must have access to `keboola-drivers` bucket to download Teradata odbc driver and utilities